accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

     * __Layer 7__ (by application content) load balancers leverage application level message content to dispatch requests, e.g. URL cookies to implement [sticky session](https://www.imperva.com/learn/availability/sticky-session-persistence-and-cookies/).
 Leveraging layer 7 is more complex, slower, but can be powerful, e.g. integrate firewall into load balancer (more examples below).
 Mostly, every load balancing is moving to cover all layers upto 7.

-  * __[API gateway](https://microservices.io/patterns/apigateway.html)__ is a word brought up by micro-service.
+  * __[API gateway](https://microservices.io/patterns/apigateway.html)__ is a word brought up by microservice.
 Load balancer is usually at the gate of datacenter or service cluster.
 Many more features can be integrated to it.
 Like firewall, advanced features require load balancer to cover Layer 7.

     * __Router__ and load balancer can merge into one (hardware) box.
 Just like switch and router functions can be merged.
 Load balancer can also run __BGP__ to route large responses through proper Autonomous Systems.